Rupture of the muscle on the back of the upper arm – Step 2

 10 minutes of each training session

-Bring your training arm bent behind your neck.
-With the opposite hand, pull behind the elbow of the training arm so that the elbow is pressed against the opposite shoulder, causing an increasing stretch.
+Place the working arm behind your neck with the elbow bent.
+Using your free hand, pull behind the elbow of the working arm so that the elbow is pressed against the opposite shoulder, creating a gradually increasing stretch.
 Hold the stretch for 20 seconds.
-Repeat the exercise on the opposite side.
+Repeat the exercise on the other side.

 Strength